12 min to read

 Predictive Analytics uses old results to train a new technique to predict values from new data.
 If you want to calculate revenue, these models will provide results in predictions based on a set of input variables.

-Predictive Analytics differs from descriptive analytics because the descriptive model can help you understand what happened with key relationships in your business and why this happened.
+Predictive Analytics differs from descriptive analytics because the explanatory model can help you understand what happened with critical relationships in your business and why this happened.